CyEt55/angularPractice/README.md

 # AngularPractice

-Front-End retrived from Angular getting started tutorial, and connected to a Express Back-End.
+Front-End retrieved from Angular getting started tutorial, and connected to a Express Back-End.

 Using Sequelize ORM to connect to a self hosted PostgresSQL database.